RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

     - This is not a required parameter and may be omitted.

     - `n00` and `[n00, n01]` are examples of valid inputs.

+* ##### enforce_directionality

+    - Whether to obey (vs. ignore) edge directions in the query graph.

+    - Acceptable input types: boolean.

+    - This is not a required parameter and may be omitted.

+    - `true` and `false` are examples of valid inputs.

+    - `true`, `false`, `True`, `False`, `t`, `f`, `T`, and `F` are all possible valid inputs.

+    - If not specified the default input will be false.

+* ##### prune_threshold

+    - The max number of nodes allowed to fulfill any intermediate QNode.
+Nodes in excess of this threshold will be pruned, using Fisher Exact Test to rank answers.

+    - Acceptable input types: integer.

+    - This is not a required parameter and may be omitted.

+    - `500` and `2000` are examples of valid inputs.

+    - If not specified the default input will be 1000.

 * ##### COHD_method